Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

 - the "coffeecleint" connection string for attendees to use in the lab.
 - The "cofeepot" device id.
 It should be "coffeepot" but you need to confirm it.

-1. If you accidentally cleared the output from the step above, you can retrieve the details of the resources you provisioned above using the `~/clouddrive/missionmars/showMarsIoTHub.sh` script.
+1. If you accidentally cleared the output from the step above, you can retrieve the details of the resources you provisioned above using the `~/clouddrive/missionmars/showMarsIoTHub.sh` script in the "**Azure Cloud Shell**".
 Just make sure to use the same resource group name and iot hub name as above:

     ```bash
-    ./showMarsIoTHub.sh -g <resource-group-name> -n <iot-hub-name>
+    ~/clouddrive/missionmars/showMarsIoTHub.sh -g <resource-group-name> -n <iot-hub-name>
     ```

     Again, using our "Seattle" values from above:

     ```bash
-    ./showMarsIoTHub.sh -g marsgroupsea -n marsiotsea
+    ~/clouddrive/missionmars/showMarsIoTHub.sh -g marsgroupsea -n marsiotsea
     ```

 1. Locate the `coffeeclient` connection strings from the output of the script, and copy the "`HostName=marsiotsea...;SharedAccessKeyName=coffeeclient;SharedAccessKey=1E...7E=`" connection

     For example, from the output above, locate the "**coffeeclient**" connection string in the details and copy it to a text file.  ***Make sure the entire connection string is on a single line.
 If it was wrapped in the output of the script above, fix it in the text file so it is all one line.***

+    Also, when copying the output from the **Azure Cloud Shell**, use the **CTRL-INSERT** key combination instead of **CTRL-C** to copy the text.

     ```bash
     ================================================================================